sarthakganguly/nericss/README.md

 It is important to know what *neriCSS* is not.
 It is not a full fledged CSS framework, but a starter framework that gives you the basic tools for you to get started.
 New features will be added (animations for instance), but my intention is not to be like [bulma](https://bulma.io/).

-I have used [Skeleton](http://getskeleton.com) as my boiletplate, but there are major changes that are included.
+I have used [Skeleton](http://getskeleton.com) as my boilerplate, but there are major changes that are included.
 For instance, the grid functions pretty differently from that of skeleton.

 I will be releasing a full release note and help guides for how to use and customize nerCSS in your projects.
 But to get started, you can fork this project and check out the index page for the real implementations.